• Skip to content

 First, the professional will talk with you to understand your concerns and your family’s needs.
 A good professional always finds out what your goals are for your child and your family – there isn’t a one-size-fits-all solution.

-The professional will ask you about your baby, your baby’s sleep, and the things you’ve tried so far.
-It can help to keep a diary of your baby’s sleep patterns and bring this when you see the professional.
+The professional will ask you about your child, your child’s sleep, and the things you’ve tried so far.
+It can help to keep a diary of your child’s sleep patterns and bring this when you see the professional.

-The professional will then work with you to develop a baby sleep plan.
+The professional will then work with you to develop a sleep plan for your child.
 They should help you put the plan into action and give you a copy of the plan so you can refer to it at home.

-A good plan suits your baby’s needs and your family’s circumstances and cultural beliefs.
+A good sleep plan suits your child’s needs and your family’s circumstances and cultural beliefs.
 It should cover:

-• things to try if the strategies in your baby sleep plan aren’t working.
+- things to try if the strategies in the sleep plan aren’t working.

 Where to get help with baby sleep and toddler sleep